 Why your default stress response won’t cut it

 You manage teams, make million-dollar decisions, or operate in fields where mistakes have real consequences.
-Understanding stress management for high pressure roles is central to this process.
-Research shows 77% of employees experience work-related stress, but high-pressure professionals face a distinctly different problem [1].
-According to the 2025 Workplace Stress Report, 44% of employees are actively considering leaving their jobs due to stress, and executives specifically face decision fatigue that compounds throughout the day [2].
+Understanding stress management for high-pressure roles is central to this process.
+According to the APA’s 2023 Workplace Health and Well-Being Survey, 77% of employees experience work-related stress, but high-pressure professionals face a distinctly different problem.
+According to the Insightful 2025 Workplace Stress Report, 44% of employees are actively considering leaving their jobs due to stress, and executives specifically face decision fatigue that compounds throughout the day.

 This article introduces the High-Pressure Stress Protocol, a framework built for people whose jobs demand constant cognitive output, rapid decision-making, and emotional regulation under fire.